raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

   //=> [ 1, 2, 3, "a", "b", "c"]
 ```

 Of course, the biggest array-like behaviour our slices are missing is that we haven't implemented any of the methods for modifying our slices.
 We'll do that in [Part II].
-But before moving on, let's summarize what we've don so far.
+But before moving on, let's summarize what we've done so far.

 ---